Hey folks,

 C++ or Blueprints?

-Both, as I have started with Blueprints but began shifting to C++ earlier this year since it’s just much nicer when you are directly interfacing with Engine components or just straight up overriding parts of the character pawn class.
+Both, as I have started with Blueprints but began shifting to C++ quite a while ago since it’s just much nicer when you are directly interfacing with Engine components or just straight up overriding parts of the character pawn class.
+Then there is also the occasional engine source code edit or bugfix that I’ve done, which includes anything from fixing APEX destructibles to replacing entire parts of the post processing chain (because stock UE4/5 post-processing is just garbage tbh).

 Can you do tutorials for this?